-renewable cons: not reliable 24 hours a day; difficult or impossible to transport

-Engage the class in a group discussion about the challenges faced by less economically developed countries (LEDC) in coping with natural disasters and the potential responses.
+• renewable cons: not reliable 24 hours a day; difficult or impossible to transport Engage the class in a group discussion about the challenges faced by less economically developed countries (LEDC) in coping with natural disasters and the potential responses.
 Prompt students to consider questions like: What are the immediate and long-term challenges faced by LEDCs after a natural disaster?
 What measures can be taken to enhance their disaster preparedness and response capabilities?
 Encourage critical thinking and the exploration of various perspectives, including the role of international aid, community resilience, and sustainable development approaches.

-Students should complete Questions C.

-Ask the students what they have learnt in this lesson.
-They could make a note of this, summarizing the lesson, for example:
+Homework Students should complete Questions C. Discussion and review Ask the students what they have learnt in this lesson.
+They could make a note of this, summarizing the lesson, for example: $\checkmark$ I learned that climate change is triggered by social and economic developmental activities.